Chromium's callback<>, bind<> from scratch

 void return_void() {} void func_void() { return return_void(); }

-Let's test whether Obj::void_func()
+Let's test whether Obj::void_func() called.

 #include <cassert> struct Obj { Obj() : called(false) {} ~Obj() { assert(called); } void void_func() { called = true; } bool called; }; int main(int, char* []) { Obj o; Callback<void()> cb3 = Bind(&Obj::void_func, &o); cb3.Run(); }